-(a) you ask us to test your meter and we find that it is not accurate; or
+- (a) you ask us to test your meter and we find that it is not accurate;

 10.8 We may, at any time, replace or upgrade the meter at your premises including by installing a smart meter.
-We may charge you the cost of replacing or upgrading that meter at your premises.
+We may charge you the cost of replacing or upgrading that meter at your premises if you, your agents, your invitees, other people in your household or their agents or invitees have caused damage to the meter or have requested a new meter.
 We will inform you if your meter is to be replaced or upgraded and the costs of that replacement or upgrade.